Idjent/shopify_api_bruv/README.md

 Bruv, how about simple configuration based API calls to Shopify ✌️

+Note: Most of this is based on the official and maintained [Shopify API Library](https://github.com/Shopify/shopify-api-ruby) gem by Shopify and was created mostly to make my life easier and for personal use and education.

 ## Installation

 Install the gem and add to the application's Gemfile by executing: